How Natalie Portman Stopped Breaking Out

 "I've never been really been about perfection.
 That's not my thing."

-Natalie Portman is beautiful.
-She's not the stereotypical, obsessive, where's-my-glam-squad kind of star, which is refreshing in Hollywood.
-After reading her recent interview with The Cut, you get a sense that the A-lister is simply self-assured.
-She doesn't wear much makeup, if any at all, on the day to day, and doesn't think the amount of makeup a woman wears should determine how we see them.
+Natalie Portman is not the stereotypical, obsessive, where's-my-glam-squad kind of star.
+After reading her recent interview with The Cut, you get a sense that the face of Miss Dior Eau de Parfum is simply self-assured.
+She doesn't wear much makeup, if any at all, on the day to day.
+At the same time, Natalie doesn't think the amount of makeup a woman wears should determine how we see them either.

-Since she likes to be makeup-free, effective skin care is a top priority.
+Personally, the Black Swan star likes to be makeup-free, which means effective skin care is a top priority.
 Her beauty products play a role, but the award-winning actress' clear skin is a result of her diet.

 "I'm vegan and I found my skin is much, much better than when I was a vegetarian," she said.
 "I cut out dairy and eggs, and I never had a breakout after."